WotW-NM-BKanof

 7. Workshops

-In conjunction with festival appearances, the four quartet members can draw upon more than a century of collective experience to contribute to a vast array of workshop subjects, i.e., instrumental and vocal performance, varied song types such as lovesongs, humorous songs, social commentary, political songs, international songs, lullabies and children’s songs, etc.
+In conjunction with festival appearances, the four quartet members can draw upon more than a century of collective experience to contribute to a vast array of workshop subjects, e.g., instrumental and vocal performance, varied song types such as lovesongs, humorous songs, social commentary, political songs, international songs, lullabies and children’s songs, etc.

 8. ‘Woody’s Children’ (Concert, Festival)